Sergey-Nag/cms-data-api/README.md

   - http://localhost:4000/api-docs - REST API Swagger documentation

 ## Other commands
-- `npm run dev`: Starts the data server in development mode with automatic server restart (It clears all essions!
+- `npm run dev`: Starts the data server in development mode with automatic server restart (It clears all sessions!
 You must re-authorize).
 - `npm test`: Runs tests for the API calls.
 - `npm run test:watch`: Runs tests in watch mode.